apollographql/apollo-kotlin-normalized-cache-incubating/Writerside/topics/pagination/pagination-other.md

 @fieldPolicy(forField: "usersPage" paginationArgs: "page")
 ```

-> This can also be done programmatically by configuring the `ApolloStore` with a [`FieldKeyGenerator`](https://apollographql.github.io/apollo-kotlin-normalized-cache/kdoc/normalized-cache/com.apollographql.cache.normalized.api/-field-key-generator/index.html?query=interface%20FieldKeyGenerator) implementation.
+> This can also be done programmatically by configuring your cache with a [`FieldKeyGenerator`](https://apollographql.github.io/apollo-kotlin-normalized-cache/kdoc/normalized-cache/com.apollographql.cache.normalized.api/-field-key-generator/index.html?query=interface%20FieldKeyGenerator) implementation.

 With that in place, after fetching the first page, the cache will look like this: